jairogp98/todoList-API/README.md

 Libraries used:

 flask

 black

 flask_restx

 flask_sqlalchemy

 dotenv

 psycopg2

 bcrypt

 Flask-Migrate

 You could install these from the requirements.txt with pip.
-I implemented it with Pyhthon 3.9.6
+I implemented it with Python 3.9.6